Adult ADHD/ADD Treatment by Psychiatrist at Harley Therapy™ London

 Definition of ADHD/ADD

-ADD or ADHD is the acronym for attention deficit disorder or attention deficit hyperactivity disorder.
+ADHD or ADD is the acronym for attention deficit hyperactivity disorder or attention deficit disorder.
 The disorder is known as a chemical imbalance in the management systems of the brain and experts now believe that this disorder has hereditary, psychological and biological factors.
 There are three main types of ADHD: ‘combined type’, which has both inattention and hyperactivity, ‘predominately hyperactive’, which has a much greater deal of hyperactivity and impulsive behaviour, and ‘predominately inattentive’, which has the greatest impact on distraction in adults.

 Signs and symptoms of ADHD

 The symptoms of Attention Deficit Hyperactivity Disorder in adults can be far less obvious, despite their effect, than those in children.
 Adult ADHD symptoms can be divided into five broad categories:

 - Hyper focus.
 Adults with the disorder may be very focused on a task, particularly if the task is consuming and enjoyable to them

 - Impulsivity.
 Behaviour may be impulsive, such as spending

 - Emotional difficulty.
 Adults may be unable to handle stress or they may easily lose their temper

 - Hyperactivity.
 Adults with the disorder may be constantly fidgety, restless and may require less sleep